Curtis Wilbur Conduct Flight Operations

-Retail Services Specialist Seaman Apprentice Jadyn Johnson, from Bronx, New York, signals an MH-60S Sea Hawk helicopter from the “Indians” of Helicopter Combat Strike Squadron (HSC) 6 to take off during flight operations on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, June 6, 2025.
+From right, Boatswain’s Mate 2nd Class Zyaire Elliott, from Philadelphia, Pennsylvania, and Boatswain’s Mate Seaman Joshua Bagy, from Del City, Oklahoma, remove chocks and chains on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) during flight operations in the South China Sea, June 11, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Mark Bergado)

 |Date Taken: